 CPO vehicles usually are priced higher than non-CPO used cars (that difference can be from several hundred dollars to a couple of thousand) because they are touted as the best used cars available.
 They are supposed to have been reconditioned to like-new condition, they’re backed by a manufacturer’s warranty and they come with additional benefits that may not be provided on other used cars.

-In other words, CPO vehicles offer most of what you would get with a new car — including that new-car smell — but at a lower price.
+In other words, certified pre-owned cars offer most of what you would get with a new car — but at a lower price.

-CPO programs started with luxury brands such as Mercedes and Lexus, but with all major manufacturers now involved, the most popular programs belong to the top-selling brands: Toyota, Honda, Chevrolet and Ford.
+CPO programs started with luxury brands such as Mercedes-Benz and Lexus, but with all major manufacturers now involved, the most popular programs belong to the top-selling brands: Toyota, Honda, Chevrolet and Ford.

 Tips for Buying a CPO Car

-Here are some tips before buying a CPO car:
+Here are some tips for buying a CPO car:

-Pay attention to both the age and mileage limits in the warranty.
-Chances are you'll hit the mileage limit first.
+- Pay attention to both the age and mileage limits in the warranty.
+Popular CPO programs like Toyota, Honda and Ford offer a seven-year/100,000-mile powertrain warranty from the original in-service date and a 12-month/12,000-mile comprehensive warranty after the original new-car warranty expires.
+Chances are, you’ll hit the mileage limit first.

-Get details on the return policy.
+- Get details on the return or exchange policy for the CPO program you’re considering.
 Is there one?
 Within what time frame?
 Will the dealer refund registration and license fees and sales tax as well?

 How Much Does Certification Add to the Price of a Used Car?